Tom Miller (musician)

-Tom Miller (born 1976) is an American musician and visual artist from Las Vegas, Nevada best known as the lead singer and co-creator of Black Camaro.
+Thomas G. Miller II (born September 2, 1976) is an American musician and visual artist from Las Vegas, Nevada best known as the lead singer and co-creator of Black Camaro.
 Miller shares songwriting duties with co-creator Brian Garth, while also providing the visual aesthetic for Black Camaro's album art and live concert posters.
 Miller holds a Bachelor of Fine Arts from UNLV and is an active member of the arts community in Las Vegas.

 Early life

 Miller was born Thomas Gilbert Miller II in Southeast Asia on September 2, 1976.
 His father was a helicopter pilot in the US Airforce, and Miller spent most of his early life growing up on military bases.
 His family relocated to Las Vegas where Tom graduated from the University of Nevada, Las Vegas in 2001.